TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Set-JcSdkSoftwareApp](Set-JcSdkSoftwareApp.md)
-This endpoint updates a specific Software Application configuration for the organization.
+This endpoint set a specific Software Application configuration for the organization.
 displayName can be changed alone if no settings are provided.
-If a setting is provided, it should include all its information since this endpoint will update all the settings' fields.
+If a setting is provided, it should include all its information since this endpoint will set all the settings' fields.
 The optional isConfigEnabled and appConfiguration apple_vpp attributes are not included in the response.

 #### Sample Request - displayName only